M4cs/drugwars/README.md

 **When asked to (R)un or (F)ight:** Respond with `r` to run, or `f` to fight

 **When asked where to go:** Respond with a number `1-6`, these correspond to a location on the table

+### Troubleshooting

+**I pressed buy or sell and I didn't mean to!**

+Simply choose a drug and set 0 as the quantity.

+**I jetted but want to go back.**

+You can't this is a game mechanic.
+Be careful with your choices!

 # Why did I make this?